PHACDataHub/infra-core/cloud-workstation-template/docs/jupyter-and-rstudio.md

 # Jupyter and RStudio Docker Images

-Two main development environments are provided to users through this template: [Vertex Workbench Notebooks](https://cloud.google.com/vertex-ai-notebooks?hl=en) and [Cloud Workstations](https://cloud.google.com/workstations?hl=en).
-Both of these GCP products are based on OCI images, and both environments are launched as container instances from these OCI images.
+The development environment provided to users through this template is [Cloud Workstations](https://cloud.google.com/workstations?hl=en), which is launched as a container instance from an OCI image.
 This template leverages [GCP Cloud Build](https://cloud.google.com/build?hl=en) triggers to build images specified with one or more `Dockerfile`s in a project-specific repository.

 ## Base Images

-By default, the base images used for the Vertex Workbench Notebooks and Cloud Workstations are, respectively, the official [Python image](https://hub.docker.com/_/python) from Dockerhub based on Alpine Linux and the Dockerhub hosted [RStudio image](https://hub.docker.com/r/rocker/rstudio/tags) from the [Rocker Project](https://rocker-project.org/).
+By default, the base images used for the Cloud Workstations is the Dockerhub hosted [RStudio image](https://hub.docker.com/r/rocker/rstudio/tags) from the [Rocker Project](https://rocker-project.org/).

 Projects are free to deviate from these base images if their projects have different requirements.
 Moreover, the review of the images used in a concrete instantiation of this template would be covered under the Security Assessment and Authorization (SA&A) process for the specific project instantiating this template.